bchavarria01/WebApi/README.md

    To do that: make a right click on the Solution name on Visual Studio and then click on "Set StartUp Projects..." and select "Multiple startup project"
    , in the Action Column select Start in both projects.

+6. Go to WebApi project properties and copy the base URL for the WebApi and paste it on the Helper "WebApi" in the WebApplication project.

-6. Now just click on run and thats it.
+7. Now just click on run and thats it.